Fitbit Sense 2 vs Versa 4: What's the difference between these two smartwatches?

 Design

 As you may have noticed, these two smartwatches are almost identical.
 When put side-by-side, it's tough to tell them apart.
-The Fitbit Sense 2 and Fitbit Versa 4 are square-faced smartwatches with a metallic casing measuring 40.5mm (Sense 2) and 40.4mm (Versa 4) around a full-colour AMOLED display.
+The Fitbit Sense 2 and Fitbit Versa 4 have a square face with a metallic casing measuring 40.5mm (Sense 2) and 40.4mm (Versa 4) around a full-colour, bright AMOLED display.

-On the side of both watches is a useful button that can be used alongside the watch's touchscreen and intuitive sensors to bring the screen to life and turn it off when needed.
-In reviewing these watches, I did initially find that the Versa 4's sensors are slightly more sensitive than the Sense 2 as it was easier to flick the screen on/off with a flick of the wrist.
-This is useful sometimes, but not when you're wearing the device at night as the display is rather bright when turned on.
-Both devices, much like every other Fitbit, offer a water resistance of up to 50m.
+On the side of both watches is a tactile button used alongside the watch's touchscreens to bring the screen to life, navigate the features, turn it off when needed.
+In reviewing these watches, I did initially find that the Versa 4's screen sensors are slightly more sensitive than the Sense 2 as it was easier to flick the screen on/off with a flick of the wrist.
+This is useful feature during the day but luckily, you can turn it on and off.
+It's not so useful at night when the display accidentally flicks on, waking you (me) up.
+Both devices, much like every other type of Fitbit, offer a water resistance of up to 50m.

 Sign up for the woman&home newsletter